aseprite/aseprite/docs/ase-file-specs.md

 Insert this user data in the last read chunk.
-E.g. If we've read a layer, this user data belongs to that layer, if we've read a cel, it belongs to that cel, etc.
+E.g. If we've read a layer, this user data belongs to that layer, if we've read a cel, it belongs to that cel, etc. There are some special cases: After a Tags chunk, there will be several user data fields, one for each tag, you should associate the user data in the same order as the tags are in the Tags chunk.

     DWORD       Flags
                   1 = Has text